 Most of our government documents collections are available online as usual.
-If you need access to a print document in our collection, please email Depository Librarian Samantha Guss at email@example.com and we'll try to help you access what you need.
+If you need access to a print document in our collection, please email Depository Librarian Samantha Guss at email@example.com and we'll do our best to help you access what you need.
 Thank you for your understanding!

 History of Depository #635